ChristianChimi/PySpark-Amazon-Analytics/readme.md

     - Neural Network Model: Built a neural network model using TensorFlow to predict order cancellations based on the following features:
         - Shipping City: The city where the order was shipped from.
         - Order Amount: The total amount of the order.
+## **Key insights**
+    - Order Trends: Analyzing orders over time revealed clear trends in sales volume, with certain weekdays showing higher order volumes, which can inform targeted marketing and promotional efforts.
+    - Sales Performance: Product categories varied significantly in sales performance, providing insights into the most and least profitable product types for Amazon.
+    - Cancellation Prediction: The neural network model developed with TensorFlow was able to predict order cancellations effectively based on key factors such as shipping city and order amount, suggesting that these features play a significant role in cancellation likelihood.

+## **Conclusions**
+This project demonstrates how PySpark and TensorFlow can be leveraged to process large e-commerce datasets and apply machine learning to derive meaningful insights.
+Through exploratory data analysis, we were able to identify key trends in sales, consumer behavior, and product performance.
+The neural network model for predicting order cancellations proves the effectiveness of machine learning in forecasting customer actions.
+These insights can be used to optimize sales strategies and reduce cancellation rates, providing value to e-commerce businesses like Amazon.

 ## **Technologies Used**
  - **Python**, **Pandas**, **PySpark**, **TensorFlow**, **Matplotlib**.